kwameopareasiedu/react-simple-widgets/src/widgets/date-picker/date-picker-usage.md

 # DatePicker

 This widget allows you to select a single calendar date.
-Since it is intrinsically a div element, it accepts all attributes of the `<div/>` tag.
+Since it is intrinsically a PopupMenu widget, it accepts all attributes of the `<PopupMenu/>` widget.

 ## Usage